-• CONFIGURE_GCCXML - Configure the flags needed for GCC-XML to run.
+- CONFIGURE_GCCXML Configure the flags needed for GCC-XML to run.
 Usage: CONFIGURE_GCCXML(exe_location flags_def) Configures the flags GCC-XML needs to parse source code just as the current compiler would.
 This includes using the compiler's standard header files.
 First argument is input of the full path to the GCC-XML executable.
-The second argument should be the name of a cache entry to set with the flags chosen.

-• ELSE - starts the else portion of an if block Usage: ELSE(args), Note that the args for the ELSE clause must match those of the IF clause.
-See the IF command for more information.

-• ENABLE_TESTING - Enable testing for this directory and below.
+The second argument should be the name of a cache entry to set with the flags chosen. - ELSE starts the else portion of an if block Usage: ELSE(args), Note that the args for the ELSE clause must match those of the IF clause.
+See the IF command for more information. - ENABLE_TESTING Enable testing for this directory and below.
 Usage: ENABLE_TESTING() Enables testing for this directory and below.
-See also the ADD TEST command.

-• ENDFOREACH - ends a foreach block

-Usage: ENDFOREACH(define)

-• ENDIF - ends an if block Usage: ENDIF(define)

-• EXEC_PROGRAM - Run and executable program during the processing of the CMakeList.txt file.

-Usage: EXEC_PROGRAM(Executble)

-• FIND FILE - Find a file.
+See also the ADD_TEST command.
+Note that Dart expects to find this file in the build directory root; therefore, this command should be in the source directory root too. - ENDFOREACH ends a foreach block Usage: ENDFOREACH(define) - ENDIF ends an if block Usage: ENDIF(define) - EXEC_PROGRAM Run and executable program during the processing of the CMakeList.txt file.
+Usage: EXEC_PROGRAM(Executble [Directory to run in]) - FIND_FILE Find a file.